NiJoao/LegendasTV-Downloader/README.md

 Many configurations are available for the user to choose, as explained in the *Configuration* section below.
 The default settings are suited to my case and library.
-I recommend you to look at the default settings below.
+I recommend you to read the comments on the script or look at the settings info below.

 With default settings, it stores the downloaded subtitles with the language code appended (e.g. \*.br.srt).
 However, if a subtitles file exists without the language code, it skips that movie.